The evening sun falls over the Restaurantosaurus trailer extension.

 The front entrance of Animal Kingdom's Restaurantosaurus, in the morning hours.

-The front entrance to Restaurantosaurus at Animal Kingdom.
+The front entrance to Restaurantosaurus, a popular counter service dining location at Animal Kingdom.